Naples in One Day Itinerary

 Afternoon: Posillipo

-The drive or taxi ride up Via Posillipo is an experience in itself, the road winding above the gulf with the city spreading out below.
+The ride up Via Posillipo is an experience in itself, the road winding above the gulf with the city spreading out below.
 Once up there, the atmosphere changes completely.
 The streets are quieter, the air is different, the scale shifts.
 This is where wealthy Neapolitans have always come to breathe, and it shows.

-Walk towards Capo Posillipo if you have the legs for it, or find a spot with a view of the gulf and simply stay there for a while.
+Walk towards Capo Posillipo, or find a spot with a view of the gulf and simply stay there for a while.
 At the far end of Via Posillipo, the fishing hamlet of Marechiaro has survived largely intact — a handful of steps, arches, and boats, where the city suddenly feels very far away.

 Evening: aperitivo with a view